cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

 - Combine that page with this one and blow that page away

-## Installation Recipe: A procedural to set up cost (burn) notification email
+## Installation

-### Intro
+### Introduction

 Steps:

-- Create the S3 bucket in your account
+- Create the S3 bucket in your account and turn on the billing process with DLT
-- Create an IAM Role with a particular Policy
+- Create an IAM Role with a couple of Policies: General Lambda permissions and SNS permission
 - Create a Lambda function that will assume this Role
 - Configure the Lambda function
 - Configure a CloudWatch trigger that will invoke the Lambda function